tobie/ua-parser/php/README.md

 ### Update the regexes.json File

-Fetches an updated YAML file for UAParser and overwrites the current JSON file.
+Fetches an updated YAML file for `ua-parser` and overwrites the current JSON file.
 You can use the following as part of a cron job that runs nightly.

     php uaparser-cli.php -g [-s] [-n]

 By default is verbose.
-Use -s to turn that feature off.
+Use `-s` to turn that feature off.
 By default creates a back-up.
-Use -n to turn that feature off.
+Use `-n` to turn that feature off.

 ### Convert an existing regexes.yaml file to regexes.json

-With the change to v2.0 you may have an existing and customized YAML file for ua-parser.
+With the change to v2.0 you may have an existing and customized YAML file for `ua-parser`.
 Use the following to convert it to JSON.

     php uaparser-cli.php -c [-s] [-n]

 By default is verbose.
-Use -s to turn that feature off.
+Use `-s` to turn that feature off.
 By default creates a back-up.
-Use -n to turn that feature off.
+Use `-n` to turn that feature off.

 ### Grab just the latest regexes.yaml file from the repo